 Which Australian Standards apply to security screens?

-AS 5039 and AS 5041 are the Australian Standards for security screens.
-They relate directly to the manufacture of security screens for doors and windows in Australia.
+AS 5039.1:2023 is the current Australian Standard for security screens.
+It relates directly to the manufacture of security screens for doors and windows in Australia.

-AS 5040 apples to the installation of security screens and window grilles.
+AS 5039.2:2024 applies to the installation of security doors and window screens.

-For screen doors and window grilles to be classed as true security products, they must meet Australian Standard AS 5039.
+For screen doors and window screens to be classed as true security products, they must meet Australian Standard AS 5039.1:2023 Security door and window screens, Part 1 Classification and performance, (supersedes AS 5039:2008).

-AS 5039 sets out the minimum requirements for the performance of hinged and sliding security screen doors and security window grilles used primarily in residential situations.
+AS 5039.1:2023 sets out the minimum requirements for the performance of security window and door screens used primarily in residential premises.
+This includes hinged, sliding, folding, removable and fixed screens.

 The Standard is concerned mainly with resistance to forced entry.
-It does not address the important issues relating to egress in the case of emergency.
+It does not cover emergency egress.

-AS 5039 is intended for use by regulatory authorities and all persons concerned with the manufacture, installation and general requirements of security screen doors or window grilles.
+AS 5039.1:2023 is intended for use by regulatory authorities and all persons concerned with the sale, manufacture, installation and general requirements of security screen doors or window screens.
 It also gives protection to consumers.

 National Security Screen Association